jazzband/django-oauth-toolkit/docs/glossary.rst

         of the resource owner.

     Resource Owner
-        The user of an application which exposes resources to third party applications through the OAuth2 protocol.
+        The user of an application which exposes resources to third party applications through OAuth2.
 The resource owner must give her authorization for third party applications to be able to access her data.

     Access Token
-        A token needed to access resources protected by OAuth2 protocol.
+        A token needed to access resources protected by OAuth2.
 It has a lifetime which is usually quite short.

     Authorization Code
         The authorization code is obtained by using an authorization server as an intermediary between the client and